dcdustin/rust-ui-examples/README.md

 ## Rust UI Tests

 Dead simple plugin for reading JSON files into CUI.
 This plugin is intended to run on a development server, and assumes you are the only player.
-It will display/destroy UI components to
+It will display/destroy UI components for `BasePlayer.activePlayerList[0]`.

 ### Install